Lege19/newc/README.md

 #### Pointer Casts

-In C any pointer can be cast to any other pointer, however the only pointer that should usually be cast to and from is a `void*`, the casting rules in Crust reflect this:
+In C any pointer can be cast to any other pointer, however the only pointer that should usually be cast to and from is a `void*`, the casting rules in newc reflect this:

 - Any pointer can be [reliably cast](#reliable-casts) to a `&void`.
 - `&void` can be cast to any other pointer type with an [unsafe cast](#unsafe-casts)*.
 - Finally *any* pointer type can be cast to *any* other pointer type using a [bit cast](#bit-casts).